 - Generate census data for online TV viewing: BARB achieves this through software code that’s embedded in TV player apps used by viewers.
 Over 30 different platforms have implemented this software and been audited by ABC to ensure the data meets BARB’s standards.
 The results are reported each week in The TV Player Report.

 - Determine how people watch on personal computers, tablets and smartphones: Software meters are installed on the personal computers and tablets of our panel members.
 These software meters deliver information about what has been watched on these devices and who was watching.
 Currently, nearly 60% of eligible homes on the panel have these software meters installed; we are exploring how this might also be installed on our panel members’ smartphones.

 - Deliver full cross-platform reporting: Dovetail Fusion will achieve this by blending the data generated in the previous two steps; the census data determine the online TV audience levels, while the demographic profile comes from our panel data.
-Kantar Media has been appointed to deliver Dovetail Fusion, which is scheduled to launch in March 2018.
+Kantar Media has been appointed to deliver Dovetail Fusion, which we expect to launch for programme data in March 2018.
 Crossplatform reach and frequency for advertising campaigns will follow at a later date, to be confirmed.

 - Work with return path data: Set-top box data offers similar benefits to the online TV viewing census data that BARB is collecting.
 BARB has conducted successful pilot projects with data from Sky homes and plans to start further pilot projects in 2017.

 What is the TV Player Report?